elixir-lang/elixir/lib/elixir/pages/Guards.md

 ## Failing guards

-Errors in guards do not result in runtime errors, but in guards failing.
+In guards, when functions would normally raise exceptions, they cause the guard to fail instead.
 For example, the `length/1` function only works with lists.
 If we use it with anything else, a runtime error is raised:

 ```elixir
 iex> length("hello")